AVM-Consulting/oracle-db-monitor/README.md

 ## Common reasons when OEM is not available, or not practical to use

  - OEM is just simply not installed.
- - In DMZ setup, OEM is under NAT and OEM port is not forwarded. ssh forwarding is too much work.
+ - In DMZ setup, OEM is under Network Address Translation (NAT) and OEM https port is not forwarded. ssh forwarding is too much work.
  - OEM is accessible via public internet, and OEM self-signed certificates are prohibited for security reasons.